LaurentMazare/tch-rs/examples/neural-style-transfer/README.md

 from the second image.

 ### Running the Code
-This example uses a pre-trained VGG-16 convolutional network, the weights can be found in [vgg16.ot](https://github.com/LaurentMazare/ocaml-torch/releases/download/v0.1-unstable/vgg16.ot).
+We use a pre-trained VGG-16 convolutional network, the weights can be found in [vgg16.ot](https://github.com/LaurentMazare/ocaml-torch/releases/download/v0.1-unstable/vgg16.ot).

-Then the example can be run with the following command, this will create some new images in the current directory.
+Running the example can be done with the following command, this will create some new images in the current directory.

 ```bash
 cargo run --example neural-style-transfer style.jpg content.jpg vgg16.ot